12 Inner and Outer joins

 Joins are frequently talked about as being two kinds, inner and outer.

-are all OUTER
+FULL, LEFT and RIGHT are all OUTER joins.

-is by far the most used, if someone says just “outer join” then they almost always mean LEFT JOIN
+Because LEFT JOIN is by far the most used, if someone says just “outer join” then they almost always mean LEFT JOIN but OUTER JOIN on its own will throw an error.

-is the only inner join (there is only one way to include only the rows that match), it is used frequently enough that JOIN
+INNER JOIN is the only inner join (there is only one way to include only the rows that match), it is used frequently enough that JOIN with no other word means INNER JOIN.

-Yes, so far in the course we have been doing INNER JOIN
+Yes, so far in the course we have been doing INNER JOIN without calling it that.

 12.4.1 JOIN synonyms